status-im/help.status.im/docs/en/status-communities/set-up-a-view-only-channel.md

   - navigation
 ---

-# Set a read-only channel
+# Set a view-only channel

 !!! tip ""
-    Currently, you can only set a read-only channel using Status desktop. [:octicons-desktop-download-16: Download Status desktop][status-web-download].
+    Currently, you can only set a view-only channel using Status desktop. [:octicons-desktop-download-16: Download Status desktop][status-web-download].

-In a read-only channel, everyone with access can view the conversation, but they can't respond or write in the channel.
-The community owner or admin can designate certain people or groups to write in the read-only channel.
+In a view-only channel, everyone with access can view the conversation, but they can't respond or write in the channel.
+The community owner or admin can designate certain people or groups to write in the view-only channel.

 !!! note
     Members with access to the channel can still [react][react-and-reply-to-messages] on the channel's messages.

 ## What to expect

-- You can configure read-only permissions in a channel using token-based permissions or without tokens.
+- You can configure view-only permissions in a channel using token-based permissions or without tokens.
 The result is the same in both cases.
 - When using tokens, you can use different types of tokens, including X, X, and ENS names.
-To easy the read-only managmeent, mint your own community token and assign the token to the people you want to grant read
+To easy the view-only managmeent, mint your own community token and assign the token to the people you want to grant view
-- Community owners and admins can always read and write in the community channels, irrespective of the read-only permissions.
+- Community owners and admins can always view and write in the community channels, irrespective of the view-only permissions.
 - After you configure the permissions, they take effect immediately.

-## Set up a read-only channel without tokens
+## Set up a view-only channel without tokens

-Using channel permissions, you can set up a read-only channel without tokens.
+Using channel permissions, you can set up a view-only channel without tokens.

-set read and write permissions for community owners and admins
+set view and write permissions for community owners and admins

 === "Desktop"